johnyang-nv/FB-OCC-TRT/deployment/README.md

 ## Generate ONNX file and save input data

-   Before exporting, we assume [the Installation Guide](docs/install.md) was followed and FB-OCC environment was properly set up.
+   Before exporting, we assume [the Installation Guide](../docs/install.md) was followed and FB-OCC environment was properly set up.

 1. **Add functions for exporting ONNX file with custom ops**

    FB-OCC uses operations that are not natively supported by TensorRT, including `GridSample3D`, `BevPoolv2`, and `Multi-Scale Deformable Attention`.
 Therefore, the ONNX file must first be exported with the custom operations, allowing TensorRT to process them as plugins later.
+A third party [repository](https://github.com/DerryHub/BEVFormer_tensorrt) provides similar functionalities and can be leveraged for FB-OCC:

    Clone the repository and check out the specific commit for compatibility:
    ```bash